a11smiles/WellArchitected-OpenHack/challenges/ch3/README.md

 * A Log Analytics workspace is deployed and it must be capturing logs for all resources in the tenant.

-* In order to gain intelligent insights into operations, the Operations Team, along with other various teams, require that all logs in Log Analytics be kept for a minimum of 90 days.
+* In order to gain intelligent insights into operations, the operations team, along with other various teams, require that all logs in Log Analytics be kept for a minimum of 90 days.

 * Given that Woodgrove Bank is subject to regulatory compliance, all logs be stored for no less than seven years.